 Spoofing

-In B2B sales development, spoofing is the practice of forging or manipulating email identity details—such as the From address, display name, or domain—so a message appears to come from a trusted person or brand.
-It’s commonly used in phishing and business email compromise (BEC) attacks targeting sales, finance, and executive teams, and can also describe risky practices where sales teams send messages that misleadingly mimic another sender.
+Spoofing is the practice of forging or manipulating identity details, such as an email From address, display name, caller ID, or domain, so a message or call appears to come from a trusted person or brand.
+In B2B sales development, it is commonly seen in phishing and business email compromise (BEC) attacks targeting sales, finance, and executive teams, and can also describe risky outreach that misleadingly mimics another sender.

 In the context of B2B sales development, spoofing refers to any technique that makes an email look like it’s coming from someone or somewhere it isn’t.
 This can involve forging the visible From address, using a lookalike domain (for example, swapping letters or adding extra characters), or manipulating the display name so a message appears to be from a known executive, vendor, or customer.
 For SDR teams that live in the inbox, spoofing is both a threat they must defend against and a behavior they must avoid.